stateset/stateset-corda/README.md

 The Loan has the following business `flows` that can be called:

-- `CreateLoan` - Create a Loan between your organization and a known counterparty
+- `CreateLoan` - Create a Loan between your organization and a known counterparty on Stateset
 - `PayLoan` - Pay off a Loan